 Can You Do This With Frogs, Snakes, Or Other Animals?

 Absolutely.
-Mushrooms will not harm your frog, snake or other terrarium dweller.
+Mushrooms will not harm your frog, snake, or other terrarium dwellers.
 They’ll give it something new to explore keeping them happy.

 Just be careful with poison dart frogs and other animals that have a poisonous residue on their skin.